JHR1986/johnhenryroche-ms2-visitjapan/README.md

 ### User stories:

 ### First Time Visitor Goals
-1. As a First Time Visitor, I want to quickly establish what information the website has in respect of visiting Japan.
+1. As a First Time Visitor, I want to quickly establish what information the website contains in respect of visiting Japan.
 2. As a First Time Visitor, I want to be able to easily navigate throughout the site pages and find key information about places to visit and activities to do when you visit Japan.
 3. As a First Time Visitor, I want to be able to go to the enquiries page and fill out the contact form in order to receive a brochure about Japan (this process can also be completed by the returning visitor).